SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 For more information, refer to the CDS plugin [@cap-js/telemetry](https://github.com/cap-js/telemetry) and [Telemetry](https://cap.cloud.sap/docs/plugins/#telemetry).

-1. Open a terminal and run the command `npm add @cap-js/telemetry`.
-As a result, a dependency to the latest version of the @cap-js/telemetry is added to the *package.json* of your project.

-2. Add the dependencies for the [OpenTelemetry Collector Metrics Exporter](https://www.npmjs.com/package/@opentelemetry/exporter-metrics-otlp-grpc) and the [OpenTelemetry Collector Traces Exporter](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc) to the *package.json*.
+1. Add the required dependencies for telemetry to the [*package.json*](../../../tree/main-multi-tenant-features/package.json).

     1. Open a terminal.

+    2. Run the command to add the dependency *cap-js/telemetry* which provides observability features enabling collecting tracing and metrics.

+        ```
+        npm add @cap-js/telemetry
+        ```

+    2. Run the command to add the dependency *@grpc/grpc-js* allowing communication between services using the gRPC protocol.

+        ```
+        npm add @grpc/grpc-js
+        ```

-    2. Run the command `npm add @opentelemetry/exporter-metrics-otlp-grpc`.
+    2. Run the command to add the dependency *@opentelemetry/exporter-metrics-otlp-grpc* which sends collected OpenTelemetry metrics data to an OpenTelemetry Protocol (OTLP) endpoint using gRPC.

+        ```
+        npm add @opentelemetry/exporter-metrics-otlp-grpc
+        ```

-    3. Run the command `npm add @opentelemetry/exporter-trace-otlp-grpc`.
+    3. Run the command to add the dependency *npm add @opentelemetry/exporter-trace-otlp-grpc`* which sends collected OpenTelemetry trace data to an OTLP endpoint using gRPC.

+        ```
+        npm add @opentelemetry/exporter-trace-otlp-grpc
+        ```

-3. Make CDS write telemetry data to the SAP Cloud Logging service by adding the following code snippet to the profile `[production]` in the [*package.json*](../../../tree/main-multi-tenant-features/package.json):
+2. Make CDS write telemetry data to the SAP Cloud Logging service by adding the following code snippet to the profile `[production]` in the [*package.json*](../../../tree/main-multi-tenant-features/package.json):
     ```json
     "telemetry": {
       "kind": "to-cloud-logging"